Skip to content

 • Regular expressions (RE) and Regular expressions extended (REE)

-• Deteremenisitc finite automata (DFA) and Non-deteremenisitc finite automata (NFA)
+• Deteremenisitc finite automata (DFA) and Non-deteremenisitc finite automata (FA)

 • Kleene algebra